-I am Research Director at WorldRemit, a part-time Research Associate at the Resolution Foundation and a visiting fellow in the LSE Centre for Macroeconomics.
-Prior to this, I was Head of International Research at the Bank of England.
+I am Research Director at Founders Pledge, a part-time Research Associate at the Resolution Foundation and a visiting fellow in the LSE Centre for Macroeconomics.
+Prior to this, I was Head of International Research at the Bank of England and then Research Director at WorldRemit.
 I have also worked for the United Nations Mission in Kosovo and the Independent Commission on Banking (the ‘Vickers Commission’).
 In 2015 I received my PhD in economics from LSE under the supervision of Silvana Tenreyro.
 I have broad theoretical and empirical research interests in remittances and fintech in a development context, the macroeconomics of demographic and structural change, macroeconomic policy, financial stability, and inequality and distribution.
 I have taught macroeconomics at Cambridge (final-year undergraduate supervisions) and international finance at LSE (PhD field course lectures).

 My email addresses are g.d.thwaites "at" lse.ac.uk and gregorythwaites 'at' gmail.com